matthewkling/nullcat/README.md

 # nullcat

-Null models for categorical and quantized continuous data in community ecology.
+This package provides null models for categorical and quantized continuous data in community ecology.

-This package extends classic **binary** null models to work with **categorical** data.
-Categorical generalizations currently include `curveball -> curvecat` and `swap -> swapcat`.
+It extends classic **binary** null models to work with **categorical** data.
+Categorical generalizations include `curveball -> curvecat`, and `swap -> swapcat`, and `r0 -> r0cat`, among others.

 It also provides a routine for using these algorithms with **continuous** data.
 This `quantize()` routine works by converting continuous values to discrete strata, randomizing them using categorical algorithms, and mapping the randomized categories back to the original quantities.

+`nullcat` includes helper functions for integrating with `vegan` null model workflows.
+Models are implemented in C++ for computational efficiency.

+The package is currently in development and has not yet been released on CRAN.
+You can install via `remotes::install_github("matthewkling/nullcat")`.